-In addition to participating in the Regional Monitoring Program, Caltrans will characterize mercury in its runoff and monitor BMP effectiveness at 6 open graded friction course (OGFC) sites, 3 hydrodynamic separator (HDS) sites, one multi gross solids removal device (MGSRD) site, and one HDS cooperative monitoring site in the TMDL watershed.
-Monitoring at the 6 OGFC sites and the HDS cooperative monitoring site will commence during the 2024-25 fiscal year.
-Monitoring at the 3 HDS and one MGSRD sites, which are currently in the planning phase, is expected to commence during the 2025-26 fiscal year.
+In addition to participating in the Regional Monitoring Program, Caltrans will characterize mercury in its runoff and monitor BMP effectiveness at 3 hydrodynamic separator (HDS) sites and one multi gross solids removal device (MGSRD) site in the TMDL watershed.
+Monitoring at the 3 HDS and one MGSRD sites is planned for the 2025-26 fiscal year.
 Additional details on this self-monitoring are provided in Sections 5 and 6, and Appendix B.

 San Francisco Bay PCBs TMDL (Permit Section F2.12.2.2)